SMSpp-Project/MCFBlock/README.md

 ```

-### Running the tests with Cmake
+### Running the tests with CMake

 A simple unit test will be built with the library.
-To disable it, configure
+To disable it,
-the library with the option `-DBUILD_TESTING=OFF`.
+set the option `BUILD_TESTING` to `OFF`.

 The test takes an instance of a MCF in DIMACS or NC4 format.
 The MCF problem
 is then repeatedly solved with several changes in costs/capacities/deficits,